-Chapter 12 BABS in Deep Leagues
+Chapter 13 BABS in Deep Leagues

 BABS is great, but she's not perfect.
 She works best with players who generate statistically significant performance samples.
 BABS likes playing time.
-As such, she works like a charm in most standard mixed league formats.
+As such, she works like a charm in most standard mixed-league formats.

-But once we start dipping into those batters likely to see just a few hundred plate appearances, or rarely-used pitchers, her impact starts getting a bit diluted.
-The error bars around those players' expectations are pretty wide anyway, and BABS only serves to make the range of possible outcomes even wider.
+But once we start dipping into those batters likely to see just a few hundred plate appearances or rarely used pitchers, her impact starts getting a bit diluted.
+The error bars around those players' expectations are wide anyway, and BABS only serves to make the range of possible outcomes even wider.

-We don't all play in 12 or 15-team mixed leagues so there is a need to figure out how BABS can still help.
-For AL/NL-only leagues, dynasty leagues or 50-round draft-and-hold leagues, BABS becomes more about tactical assessment rather than actual performance projection.
+We don't all play in 12- or 15-team mixed leagues, so we need to figure out how BABS can still help.
+For AL/NL-only leagues, dynasty leagues, or 50-round draftand-hold leagues, BABS becomes more about tactical assessment than actual performance projection.

 That approach makes sense.
-Small sample sizes are prone to wide volatility in performance so it's not like we can really project what those players are going to do anyway.
-The best we can do is to get a general sense of where those players fall, and rely a little more on the risk assessment element of BABS.
+Small sample sizes are prone to wide volatility in performance, so we cannot really project what those players will do anyway.
+The best we can do is get a general sense of their skill and rely more on BABS's risk assessment element.